 There was a parent who helped me.
 Twenty-two hours after my own child's diagnosis, he made a statement that I have never forgotten: "You may not realize it today, but there may come a time in your life when you will find that having a daughter with a disability is a blessing."
 I can remember being puzzled by these words, which were nonetheless an invaluable gift that lit the first light of hope for me.
 This parent spoke of hope for the future.
 He assured me that there would be programs, there would be progress, and there would be help of many kinds and from many sources.
 And he was the father of a boy with mental retardation.

-My first recommendation is to try to find another parent of a child with a disability, preferably one who has chosen to be a parent helper, and seek his or her assistance.
+My first recommendation is to try to find another parent of a child with a disability, preferably one who has chosen to be a parent helper and seek his or her assistance.
 All over the United States and over the world, there are Parent-Helping-Parent Programs.
-The National Information Center for Children and Youth with Disabilities (NICHCY) has listings of parent groups that will reach out and help you.
-If you cannot find your local parent organization, write to NICHCY to get that local information.
+The National Information Center for Children and Youth with Disabilities has listings of parent groups that will reach out and help you.

 Talk With Your Mate, Family, And Significant Others